 Foreword to the plan from Dr Debbie Chase – Director of Public Health

-This Southampton COVID-19 Outbreak Control Plan is the response of the City Council and its partners to this challenge.
+With the national Living with COVID plans and associated guidance launched on 24 February, we are now in a period of transition, with COVID-19 guidance being incorporated into existing infection disease management guidance.
+Further information will be made available in due course.
+This Southampton COVID-19 Outbreak Control Plan is the response of the City Council and its partners to COVID-19, it was last updated on 5 November 2021.
 The plan describes the measures we all need to take to reduce our risk, and the processes that are in place to ensure that we identify local outbreaks of COVID-19 and control them as quickly as possible.

-- Debbie Chase - Interim Director of Public Health, June 30 2020
+- Debbie Chase - Interim Director of Public Health

 Last updated: November 2021

 Southampton Covid-19 Outbreak Management Plan